-Net cash provided by operating activities was \$29.7 million for the nine months ended September 30, 2020, primarily consisting of net income from continuing operations of \$7.6 million adjusted for certain non-cash items, which include \$8.7 million of stock-based compensation expense, \$1.4 million of depreciation and amortization, and \$3.7 million of bad debt expense.
-Changes in operating assets and liabilities resulted in cash used in operating activities from an increase in accounts receivable of \$35.0 million, more than offset by cash provided by operating activities from increases in accounts payable of \$23.7 million and accrued expenses and other current liabilities of \$15.0 million, and decreases in prepaid expenses and other current assets of \$3.6 million and other noncurrent assets and liabilities of \$0.7 million.
-These changes are a result of the impact of revenue growth and our operating results as well as the timing of payments to third party providers and collections from customers.
+Net cash provided by operating activities was \$0.5 million for the three months ended March 31, 2021, primarily consisting of net income of \$15.2 million adjusted for certain non-cash items, which include \$5.0 million of stock-based compensation expense, \$3.4 million of deferred tax benefit, \$2.5 million of bad debt expense, and \$0.4 million of depreciation and amortization.
+Changes in operating assets and liabilities resulted in cash used in operating activities from an increase in accounts receivable of \$43.5 million, partially offset by cash provided by operating activities from increases in accounts payable of \$13.8 million and accrued expenses and other current liabilities of \$9.4 million, and decreases in prepaid expenses and other current assets of \$1.0 million.
+These changes were a result of the impact of revenue growth and our operating results as well as the timing of payments to third party providers and collections from customers.
+Net cash provided by operating activities for the three months ended March 31, 2021 was affected by a change in the payment timing for our pharmaceutical partner arrangements.

-Net cash provided by operating activities was \$4.0 million for the nine months ended September 30, 2019, primarily consisting of a \$4.2 million net loss from continuing operations adjusted for certain non-cash items, which include \$3.2 million of stock-based compensation expense, a \$12.4 million change in fair value of warrant liabilities, \$1.6 million of depreciation and amortization, and \$1.3 million of bad debt expense.
-Changes in operating assets and liabilities included an increase in accounts receivable of \$22.3 million, an increase in accounts payable of \$6.8 million and an increase of \$6.1 million in accrued expenses and other current liabilities.
-These changes reflect the impact of revenue growth and our operating results combined with the timing of payments to third party providers and collections from clients.
-This was offset by changes in prepaid expenses and other noncurrent assets of \$1 million.
+Net cash provided by operating activities was \$12.1 million for the three months ended March 31, 2020, primarily consisting of a \$3.6 million net income from continuing operations adjusted for certain non-cash items, which include \$2.0 million of stock-based compensation expense, \$1.7 million from bad debt expense, \$0.5 million of depreciation and amortization, and \$0.1 million of tax and interest expense.
+Changes in operating assets and liabilities resulted in cash used in operating activities from increases in accounts receivable of \$20.1 million, offset by cash provided by operating activities from increases in accounts payable of \$20.3 million and accrued expenses and other current liabilities of \$3.3 million, and decreases in prepaid assets and other assets of \$0.6 million.
+These changes are a result of the impact of revenue growth combined with the timing of payments to third party providers and collections from clients.